PipaFlores/Pacman-Unity_AiPerCog/README.md

 - After departure, each ghost scatters to patrol an assigned quadrant, following the original game's behavior.
 - During the game they alternate between chase/scatter behavior.
 As difficulty increases, the sooner and longer they are in chasing behavior.
 - Movement is guided by a grid of nodes positioned at each intersection.
 Ghost wont change path in the middle of a passage/tunnel
-- When chasing Pacman, the targetting system is similar for every ghost.
-They chase pacman directly using a heuristic distance metric.
+- When chasing Pacman, the targetting system is Same for every ghost.
+They chase pacman directly using a heuristic distance metric, Same to Blinky in the original game.
+This is a simplification of the original game, where each ghost has a different targetting behavior.
+As a consequence, the game is more challenging, as every ghost behaves as the most agressive one in the original game.
-- Blinky is not faster than the other ghosts and there is no ["Cruise Elroy" speed boost](https://pacman.holenet.info/#CH4_Blinky) speed changes.
+- In the original game, Blinky increases its speed twice during the game when a certain amount of pellets are eaten.
+In this version, Blinky is not faster than the other ghosts and there is no ["Cruise Elroy" speed boost](https://pacman.holenet.info/#CH4_Blinky) speed changes.
+This reduces challenge significantly, as Blinky is the most aggressive ghost in the original game.
+However, this is somewhat countered by the Same targetting behavior of all ghosts.